WeekieNHN/dev_console/README.md

 ## Signals

-There is only 1 signal `on_console_close`, which gets emitted when the console is closed.
+### `on_console_open`

+Emitted when the console is opened.
+Connect to this to pause input for the player when the console is opened.

+### `on_console_close`

+Emitted when the console is closed.
+Connect to this to grab focus, or unpause input when the console is closed

 ## Prompt